How to get to Tui?

 By plane and train/bus

 A faster option is to fly from Barcelona to Vigo or Santiago de Compostela.
 From either of these airports, you can take a train and/or a bus to Tui.
-In the case of Santiago de Compostela, this city is well connected with Vigo by train (Renfe) and bus, in this case with the company Monbus.
-Upon arrival in Vigo, you can take the bus from the company Lugove.
+In the case of Santiago de Compostela, this city is well connected to Vigo by train (Renfe) and bus, in this case with the company Monbus.
+Upon arriving in Vigo, you can take the bus from the company Lugove.

 By car

-How to get from Seville to Tui
+How to get from Sevilla to Tui

 By train